OpenNuvoton/ML_M55M1_SampleCode/M55M1BSP-3.01.002/SampleCode/NuEdgeWise/KeywordSpotting_EdgeImpulse/README.md

-# Edge Impulse's image classification Example for M55M1 NuMaker
+# Edge Impulse's kws Example for M55M1 NuMaker
-A demonstration sample for image classification with Edge Impulse's C++ SDK
+A demonstration sample for kws with Edge Impulse's C++ SDK
 ## Requirement
 1. Keil uVision5 or VSCode CMSIS
 ## Howto